6R360R7/csl-lab-02/README.md

-# Unit 1 - Drawing, Variables, Random
+# CSL 02 - Drawing
-## 1.1 p5.js Introduction and Deconstruction

 * How can we break down a robot into basic shapes in p5.js?

 ## Overview: